adwski/vidi/docs/happy_path.md

 #### Prepare file

-Prepare mp4 video file.
 At this time, vidi supports only mp4 files with `AVC (h.264)` video codec and `mp4a` audio codec.

-To check if file is supported, you can use vidi cli:
+To check if your file is supported, you can use vidi cli:
 ```shell
 go run cmd/vidi/vidi.go mp4 dump -f ./testfiles/test_seq_h264_high.mp4
 ```
-At the end of output should be: "Codecs are supported!"
+At the end of output should be message `Codecs are supported!`.

 #### Upload video